-Scallops are the perfect weeknight meal.
+Scallops are the perfect weeknight meal, if you can afford them.
 They only take about ten minutes to cook and are really versatile.
 Scallops are low in fat and calories and high in great quality protein.

-This recipe does make good leftovers in sandwiches or salads.
+This recipe can easily be multiplied and makes great leftovers in sandwiches or salads.

 Preheat the oven to the warm setting.
 Place two plates in the oven.

 Place the lime juice, fresh dill, honey, salt, water, white wine, cayenne pepper and pepper in a blender and process until smooth.